Frontier Accord

 Shortcuts And Panels

-- While in Attack mode, right-click a neighboring country you own to open the fortify dialog quickly.
+- While in Attack mode, right-click a neighboring country you own to open Fortify quickly, or right-click a farther owned country to open Route March when a continuous owned path exists.

 - The right-hand panel changes to the active local player's color when it is their turn.